v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

      #  - myDomain is daeDomain object
      #  - n is the number of points in the myDomain
      #  - eq is a daeEquation object distributed on the myDomain
-     #  - d is daeDEDI object (used to iterate through the domain points)
+     #  - d1,d2 are objects used to iterate through the domain points
      #  - myVar is daeVariable object distributed on the myDomain
      d = eq.DistributeOnDomain(myDomain, eClosedClosed)
      eq.Residual = dt(myVar(d)) - 1.0

-   This code translates into a set of ``n`` equations.

-   Obviously, a variable can be distributed on more than one domain.
+   For variables that are distributed on more than one domain, the equation:
-   To write a similar equation for a two-dimensional variable:

    .. math::
         {d(myVar(d_1, d_2)) \over dt} = 1; \forall d_1 \in [0, n_1], \forall d_2 \in [0, n_2]

-   the following can be used:
+   is specified as:

    .. code-block:: python